 Ethics and Economics

-An Introduction to Free Markets, Inequality and Happiness
+An Introduction to Free Markets, Equality and Happiness

-Ethics and Economics systematically links empirical research to these ethical questions, with a focus on the core topics of happiness, inequality, and virtues.
-Each chapter offers a recommended further reading list, and digital supplements include a list of key terms.
+Ethics and Economics systematically links empirical research to these ethical questions, with a focus on the core topics of happiness, inequality and virtues.
+Each chapter offers a recommended further reading list.
 The final chapter provides a practical method for applying the different ethical approaches to morally evaluate an economic policy proposal and an example of the methodology being applied to a real-life policy.

 This book will give students a clear theoretical and methodological toolkit for analyzing the ethics of market policies, making it a valuable resource for courses on economic ethics and economic philosophy.

 Table of Contents

 1 Introduction PART I FREE MARKETS, WELFARE AND HAPPINESS 2 Utilitarianism 3 Three economic perspectives on the "good" market system 4 Free markets, welfare and happiness: Empirical research PART II FREE MARKETS, RIGHTS AND INEQUALITY 5 The ethics of duties and rights 6 The ethics of justice 7 Free markets, rights and inequality: empirical research PART III FREE MARKETS, VIRTUES AND HAPPINESS 8 Virtue ethics and care ethics 9 Adam Smith on markets, virtues and happiness 10 Markets, virtues and happiness: empirical research PART IV CONSOLIDATION AND INTEGRATION 11 Liberalism and communitarianism 12 The morality of free markets: Integration and application

 Johan Graafland (1960) has been full professor of economics, business and ethics at Tilburg University, the Netherlands, since 2000 and is a fellow of the Tilburg Sustainability Center.